dmjio/haskelloids/README.md

 * libglew

 You will also need the engine package itself, which can be obtained at [its own repo](https://github.com/nek0/affection).
-YOu cann add it to your by invoking `cabal sandbox add-source <path>`.
+You cann add it to your by invoking `cabal sandbox add-source <path>`.

 To install all haskell package dependencies, invoke